 - Printed receipts make it easier to account for petty cash disbursements.

-- All LOC members should be surveyed for possible fundraising sources.
+- Survey all LOC members for possible fundraising sources.

-- Limit the number and speech length of “talking heads” during ceremonies, particularly a youth event.
+- Limit the number and speech length of “talking heads” during ceremonies, particularly for youth events.

-- Being last on the event schedule, the awards ceremony can be haphazardly conducted.
-Give them the planning and conduct that they deserve.
+- Because awards ceremonies are often last on the event schedule, they can be conducted haphazardly.
+Give them the planning and attention they deserve.

-- Devise a good internal communications system (cell phones, radios, etc.) for your LOC, with accountability for the equipment.
+- Devise a good internal communications system, such as cell phones or radios, for your LOC, with accountability for the equipment.

-- Have contact info with the local phone company/installer if temporary phone and internet lines are used.
+- Have contact information for the local phone company or installer if temporary phone and internet lines are used.

-- A small phone card ensures that all staff have important cell phone numbers.
+- A small phone card or printed contact sheet ensures that all staff have important cell phone numbers.

-- With social media so prevalent, team tournaments especially should establish on-site communications for scheduling changes, etc.
+- With social media so prevalent, team tournaments especially should establish on-site communication methods for schedule changes and other important updates.

 - Getting newspaper coverage for a youth event is tough, but not impossible.
-For large tournaments the emphasis on local teams or nationally-ranked teams can get results.
+For large tournaments, an emphasis on local teams or nationally ranked teams can get results.

 - A volunteer coordinator must be a good people-person.

-- Format all the details of a volunteer program before recruiting for an event to include dress, parking, arrival time, snack available, children, dogs, valuables, etc.
+- Format all the details of a volunteer program before recruiting for an event, including dress, parking, arrival time, snacks, children, dogs, valuables and other expectations.

-- A volunteer schedule form gives a clear picture of volunteers needed and when.
+- A volunteer schedule form gives a clear picture of the number of volunteers needed and when they are needed.

 - Avoid putting volunteers in challenging situations with event participants.

-- Volunteers can provide good feedback, so collect their suggestions as part of their check-out process.
+- Volunteers can provide good feedback, so collect their suggestions as part of the check-out process.

-- A post-event review is critical to the success of future events, evaluating all areas and for improvements.
+- A post-event review is critical to the success of future events, evaluating all areas and opportunities for improvement.

 - A post-event survey to participants can also be helpful when planning for future years.

-- Recurring events should build databases of not only participants/teams and spectators but also volunteers.
+- Recurring events should build databases of participants, teams, spectators and volunteers.

-- Ensure that your contact(s) with venue management and janitorial are easily accessible.
+- Ensure that your contacts with venue management and janitorial staff are easily accessible.

 - Know who will unlock the facility and how to contact them.

-- Ensure that wheelchair considerations are given to facility access.
+- Ensure that wheelchair accessibility is considered for facility access.

 - Be aware of the amount of time needed for venue lights to reach full power.